-Landscapes, culture, colour, seasons, ingredients: China has many sources to inspire perfumery, skin care and home fragrance.
+Landscapes, culture, colour, seasons, ingredients, food, gardens: China inspires perfumery with many sources for perfume, skin care and home fragrance.
 With a population of over a billion and one which is increasingly prosperous, it is also an attractive market.

 With a Chinese wind blowing through olfactory creations, Armani Privé recently expanded its collection with Pivoine Suzhou.
 A city near Shanghai, Suzhou is famous for its gardens, which are listed as UNESCO heritage sites.
 The fragrance itself, is a fresh and fruity floral bouquet.